Aarception/Mo-information-security-portfolio/README.md

        - For Think Tanks, Legal cases,bar research, AI alignment, Algorithmic governance, etc

 Verba volant, scripta manent.
 Spoken words fly away, written letters remain.

-##### ¹ The Institution is not one on this issue, there is undercutting of each other.
-You almost get this sense there is purposeful instigation and it seems to me like one entity is the acting agent, now having migrated to other cloud spaces serviced.
 ---

 ### ~from a petitioner.~ to an Authority.
 On Digital Credentialing.